-How does conveyancing in Ripley differ for new build properties?
+How does conveyancing in Ripley differ for newly converted properties?

-Most buyers of new build property in Ripley contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is finished.
-This is because new home sellers in Ripley usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Ripley approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is completed.
+This is because developers in Ripley typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Ripley or who has acted in the same development.

-I own a 1 bedroom flat in Ripley, conveyancing having been completed April 2012.
-How much will my lease extension cost?
-Similar flats in Ripley with over 90 years remaining are worth £181,000.
+I own a studio flat in Ripley, conveyancing was carried out in 2000.
+Can you please calculate a probable premium for a statutory lease extension?
+Similar flats in Ripley with a long lease are worth £181,000.
 The ground rent is £55 per annum.
-The lease ceases on 21st October 2069
+The lease finishes on 21st October 2074

-You have 51 years remaining on your lease we estimate the premium for your lease extension to span between £30,400 and £35,200 plus legals.
+With 51 years left to run we estimate the price of your lease extension to be between £30,400 and £35,200 plus legals.

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
+Do not use this information in tribunal or court proceedings.
+There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.